TSABM/inbre-retina/README.md

 Learned how to use grid layouts.

 Began first look at Napari to see how they use pyqt.
 Didnt learn too much however, will need to do some more research.
+EDIT: Did a bit more research.
+Modding Napari directly as I first thought probably wont work well, however there are some guides on making Napari plugins which might be better than a direct mod anyway.

 Made first hello world pyqt5 program, practicing now making a UI and having it interact with code.

+Ok learned some more about pyqt5.
+Python projects need to be frozen to enable cross computer support. the pyqt creators recommend fbs for this task and the process is fairly simple.
+There will/may be issues between different OS's though so mac vs linux vs windows may have issues.
+Probably linux and mac will be the most compatable but windows devices are more common I reckon.
+Not sure how this would work with android.

+Learned about slots and signals, aka how the pyqt buttons and other widgets actually run code in the background.
+Its fairly simple, very similar to web dev tech.

+Learned about Styling.
+There are premade styles that can have their color pallets modified easily enough with built in tools.
+However for finer control there are also style sheets that act much like CSS style sheets.
+They give finer control but are less flexible so if the modified program we make is needed to look good on many different screen sizes then there may need to be lots of style sheet code.

 ## Day 1
 12:00pm-4:00pm